zahidaliayub/bitcoin-private-full-node-wallet/README.md

 # [BitcoinPrivate](https://btcprivate.org/) Full-Node Desktop Wallet

 ### Supports B and Z addresses.
-Soon, you can also import your private keys from Zclassic or Bitcoin.
+Read [here](https://github.com/BTCPrivate/bitcoin-private-full-node-wallet/blob/master/claim-btcp.md) on how to claim your BTCP from Zclassic and/or Bitcoin.

 ### Download the latest release:
 https://github.com/BTCPrivate/bitcoin-private-full-node-wallet/releases